Catherine Conroy: Women's rights activism

 Inspired by her experience representing female telephone operators, Conroy became involved with women's rights activism in the 1960s.
 She joined the Commission on the Status of Women created by the Governor of Wisconsin in 1963 as the representative for labor, a group chaired by Kathryn Clarenbach.
 The commission worked on issues such as pay equity, domestic violence and marital property.
 She attended the Conference on the State Commissions on the Status of Women in June 1966 in Washington D.C., where the Department of Labor blocked the state commissions from adopting resolutions.
-Frustrated, she was invited by Clarenbach that evening to a meeting in Betty Friedan's hotel room where the National Organization for Women (NOW) was founded, and was present at lunch the following day to begin the planning process.
+She was invited by Clarenbach that evening to a meeting in Betty Friedan's hotel room where the National Organization for Women (NOW) was founded, and was present at lunch the following day to begin the planning process.
 Conroy asked each of the women present to donate $5 to create the organization's treasury.

 She founded the Chicago chapter of NOW in 1968, while in the city through her position with the CWA, and was the first president.
 She helped to organize the chapter's sit-ins at grilles which only allowed male customers and the 1970 Women's Strike Day.
 In 1974, she attended the convention to found the Coalition of Labor Union Women (CLUW) in Chicago and set up a Milwaukee chapter of the organization, serving as its first president.
 She was appointed by President Jimmy Carter to his Advisory Committee on Women later in the decade.

 Conroy became frustrated with how few women held leadership positions at the CWA and she ran twice to be vice president.
 She lost both elections and was told during her campaigns that a woman would not be able to handle the role.
 In 1974, she successfully ran for the executive board of the Wisconsin State AFL-CIO and became the first woman on the board.
 Around this time, she was passed over for a position as CWA state director and appealed to the president of the organization that it was due to sex discrimination.
 He defended the decision and she ultimately filed a sex discrimination complaint with the Department of Industry, Labor and Human Relations and the Equal Employment Opportunity Commission (EEOC).
 Her complaint remained unresolved until she retired from the CWA in 1982 and was offered a monetary settlement.

 She was involved in a settlement with Wisconsin Bell, representing women who were denied maternity benefits.
 She sent letters to the union locals notifying them of the potential class action lawsuit and the required forms to participate in the claim, with more than a hundred complaints being filed.
 The lawsuit lasted a year before the company agreed to pay four to six weeks' wages and benefits to the plaintiffs.